 - Safety protocols: Mask use, social distancing, signed liability waiver, background check

 Keep Golden Isles Beautiful

-Indirect/virtual projects: Assisting as KGIB social media ambassadors - forwarding our social media content via their social media platforms.
+- Indirect/virtual projects: Assisting as KGIB social media ambassadors - forwarding our social media content via their social media platforms.
 Grant writing for specific projects.
 Creation of social media materials for specific projects/issues; creating collateral materials for specific projects/issues (press releases, flyers, brochures, etc.).

 Sparrow's Nest Food Pantry

 In-person projects/events: We have ongoing food donations that come from the community.
 We check-in those food items, check dates to make sure they are still good, and stock shelves.
 From time to time, we can use additional help with this.
 We also have occasional home delivery requests for food if someone is elderly or doesn't have transportation.
 This could be a student who is on-call for those requests when they come our way.
 We are also a part of a large food drive in November in conjunction with a child pageant.
 They have asked that we have volunteers weigh all the food that is donated.

 Safety protocols: Mask use, social distancing, signed liability waiver.
 When the food pantry is open to the public, we serve guests requesting food outside only.
 Only our volunteers and staff are inside the building.

 Additional considerations: Many times, volunteer needs come up within a few days or a week's notice, so it may not be a weekly-structured time as the need for volunteers may vary.
 All volunteers need to apply on Faithworks Ministry's website here.